codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

-### Compare dependency versions and diffs across Environments
+### Compare dependencies and diffs across Environments

-Compare the versions of dependencies dependency in the same application across different Environments.
-View detailed or summarized diffs for Helm charts, values, and Kubernetes resource definitions between an application in two Environments.
+Compare the versions of dependencies in the same application across different Environments.
+View detailed or summarized diffs for Helm charts, values, and Kubernetes resource definitions between applications in two Environments.

 * The tabular view displays a complete list of all dependencies and their versions across more than two Environments.
 * The YAML view displays a diff between two Environments.